About Experiential Education

 Engineering

-- Professor Sir Cato T. Laurencin of UConn Honored by the American Institute for Medical and Biological Engineering July 9, 2025
+- Dr. Cato T. Laurencin of UConn Honored by the National Academy of Inventors (NAI) October 20, 2025

 The University